glad-lab/geobench/README.md

 Methods read their data from the shared `Datasets/` tree; most expect either a unified JSON or a category JSONL from `Datasets_subsampled_all/`.

-## License & Attribution

-Each method retains the license and attribution of its original repository (see the `LICENSE` / `README.md` inside each method).
-Please cite the original papers when using a specific method.